Start Here

 Three principles that keep the work honest

 No model captures the human whole.
-Typology is used as a map, not as a person, and never as a final word about worth, piety, or maturity.
+Typology is used as a map for patterns, not as a person, and never as a final word about worth, piety, or maturity.

 Psyche models are tools, not verdicts.